 - Landscape and irrigation improvements

-- Amenities including a drop-off area, bike fix-it station, and a drinking water fountain
+- Amenities including a drop-off area, bicycle fix-it station, and a drinking water fountain

-You are encouraged to check this City project webpage (www.newportbeachca.gov/superiorbridge) regularly for the most up-to-date project information.
+You are encouraged to visit this City project webpage (www.newportbeachca.gov/superiorbridge) regularly for the most up-to-date project information.

 Public Works Department